apiad/violetear/docs/design.md

 `violetear` is a library, not a framework.
 It will never attempt to dictate the correct way to structure a web application, or even a single HTML or CSS file.
 In principle, everything that is valid HTML and CSS should be equally feasible to achieve through `violetear`.

+## Modular

+`violetear` is a set of tools for generating HTML and CSS.
+You should be able to use any of these tools independently or in unison.
+For example, you can use the `StyleSheet` and `Document` classes to create full-fledged web pages, you can also use a single `Element` or `Style` instance and inject it into a template.

 ## Lightweight

 `violetear` aims to have zero dependencies outside Python's standard library.
 It is a lightweight library that can always be added to any existing project without causing any conflicts with other dependencies.